Google's unleashes ‘A.I. Mode’ in the next phase of its journey to change search

 But Google's reliance on more AI so far appears to be enabling its search engine to maintain its mantle as the internet's main gateway — a position that's main reason its corporate parent, Alphabet Inc., boasts a market value of $2 trillion.

-During the year ending in March, Google received 136 billion monthly visits, 34 times more than ChatGPT average of 4 billion monthly visits, according to data compiled by onelittleweb.com.
+During the year ending in March, Google received 136 billion monthly visits, 34 times more than ChatGPT's average of 4 billion monthly visits, according to data compiled by onelittleweb.com.

 Even Google's own AI mode acknowledged that the company's search engine seems unlikely to be significantly hurt by the shift to AI technology when a reporter from The Associated Press asked whether its introduction would make the company even more powerful.